 Providing energy for heating currently accounts for around 32% of all UK carbon emissions.
-In order to reduce this, we need to increase heating from low carbon electricity and move away from traditional gas solutions.
+In order to reduce this. we need to increase heating from low carbon electricity and move away from traditional fossil fuel solutions.

-From 2025, no new homes will be able to be gas heated.
+From 2025, no new homes will be gas heated.
 This will lead to a significant increase in electrically heated homes creating higher demand on the network.

-As existing properties transition to low carbon heating solutions such as Heat Pumps (HP), it is important to understand the impact they will have on the network.
+As existing properties transition to low carbon heating solutions such as heat pumps (HP), it is important to understand the impact they will have on the network.